9 Top-Rated Beaches in Tofino

 Surfers love this beach because the narrow opening of Cox Bay amplifies the size of the ocean rollers.
 Even if you aren't into watersports, this is a great beach to just sit back and watch the non-stop action of the waves.

-One of the great benefits of this beach are the services available.
+One of the great benefits of this beach is the services available.
 Want to learn how to surf?
 Surfboard rentals and instruction are available at the surf school located in the Pacific Sands Beach Resort complex.
 Don't feel like cooking tonight?
 Catch a beautiful sunset dinner in the Great Room at Long Beach Lodge, or stop in at the Sandbar bistro.
 Don't feel like sleeping in a tent anymore?
 Check into the Cox Bay Beach Resort and settle into a comfy bed for the night.

 At the south end of the beach is a rocky headland that makes for interesting exploring at low tide.
 Photographers will love the sunsets over Frank Island taken from the beach or from the area near the benches on Sunset Point (up on the rocks at the north end of the beach).